empathyco/x/packages/x-components/static-docs/experience-search-&-discovery/search-box.md

 [Search Box](../overview/search-box-overview.md). :::

-It can be combined with other X&nbsp;Components, such as [Query Suggestions](query-suggestions.md) or [Next Queries](next-queries.md), to modify the query syntax according to your shoppers’ behaviour.
+It can be combined with other X&nbsp;Components, such as [Query Suggestions](query-suggestions.md) or [Next Queries](next-queries.md), to update the query according to shoppers’ intent or behaviour.
 For example, if a shopper selects a query suggestion, the query is instantly updated in the input field to the selected suggestion and the search is launched.